Toon Studio

-Toon Studio is a land at Walt Disney Studios Park in Disneyland Paris, France.
+Toon Studio is a land at Disney Adventure World in Disneyland Paris, France.

 The land, formerly known as Animation Courtyard, received a revamp in 2007 to features a more colourful and "immersive" theming.
 In August 2021, much of the land's Pixar attractions were rebranded under a new sub-area referred to as Worlds of Pixar.

 Developed by Walt Disney Imagineering, the new land was announced on January 11, 2005, by Euro Disney SCA, the owner and operator of Disneyland Resort Paris, as part of a new initiative to add new attractions to both theme parks made possible by a major financial restructuring.
 The new creative director for Walt Disney Imagineering, John Lasseter, has made it clear he is reviewing all concepts for attractions that have been definitely commissioned, and in particular the Toon Studio is an area he wants to expand upon.

 The Toon Studio concept is a spin-off of the Mickey's Toontown idea.
 Mickey's Toontown is an area currently at two other Disney theme parks where guests can experience the living environments of Disney characters, whereas the Walt Disney Studios is being publicised as where the Disney characters go to work, producing their animated films themselves using conventional movie-making equipment.

-In April 2024, following the announcement, it was announced that Production Courtyard and Toon Studio will temporarily close, and be rebranded into new ‘Themed-lands’ in World Premiere Plaza, which opened May 15, 2025.
+In April 2024, following the announcement, it was announced that Production Courtyard and Toon Studio will temporarily close, and be rebranded into new 'Themed-lands' in World Premiere Plaza, which opened May 15, 2025.